ioccc-src/winner/bugs.md

 Can you fix/improve entries not under the INABIAF (it's not a bug it's a feature)?
 You are **VERY WELCOME** to try.

-NOTE: currently this file is mostly for us.
-We are not yet ready for help except for dead links and missing files.
-We will remove this notice when this changes.
-We will note this below for each status we're not yet ready for help with.

 As far as how to help: please submit your fixes in a [GitHub pull request](https://github.com/ioccc-src/temp-test-ioccc/pulls) (with ONE PULL REQUEST *PER* FIX, please)!

-We will be **happy to credit anyone who submits successful [GitHub pull requests](https://github.com/ioccc-src/temp-test-ioccc/pulls)** in the [thanks](/thanks-for-help.md) file.
+We will be **happy to credit anyone who submits successful [GitHub pull requests](https://github.com/ioccc-src/temp-test-ioccc/pulls)** in the [thanks](thanks-for-help.html) file.
 If you're the author of an entry that win the IOCCC, we will add a link to your winning entries in the file (if you're not an author, we can add a link to your GitHub page or personal website if you have one, should you wish).